brettz9/jump-to-anchor/README.md

 Context menu item to jump to the closest anchor to the selected text (if any) or to the right-click point otherwise.

+Has option (on by default) on providing separate menu items for jumping to an anchor relative to selected text vs. the click point.
+Will otherwise always default to selected text when present.

 Install for [Firefox (AMO)](https://addons.mozilla.org/en-US/firefox/addon/jump-to-anchor/) or [Chrome](https://chrome.google.com/webstore/detail/jump-to-anchor/fhbjjkmbahpmoegppmljagmakkeomlmb).